verifa/ansible-katas/1-install-cowsay/README.md

 ## Make a change
 lets add a new task that checks that the previous installation was successful by running cowsay with some example text.
 We will need to store the output of the task to a debug variable and output it to see the result.

+2. copy paste this section into our existing playbook where you think it should go, and try running it again with the same command as last time.

  ```yaml
     - name: Say something